 The Sarson’s brand was taken over by Crosse & Blackwell, Nestlé UK, and then Premier Foods.
 In July 2012 Mizkan Group acquired the brand and its production site in Middleton, Greater Manchester.
 The iconic and trademarked bottle shape remains.

-Sarson’s products range from Malt and Distilled Malt vinegars to Worcester sauce.
+Sarson’s products range from Malt and Distilled Malt vinegars to Worcester sauce and recently introduced balsamic vinegar in 2015.
 Often used as a base for sauces or marinades, and of course on fish and chips, they are ideal to bring dishes to life.